Learning of Time-Frequency Attention Mechanism for Automatic Modulation Recognition: Automatic Modulation Recognition

-The overview of the proposed FTA is shown in Fig. \ref{fig:overview}.
-The FTA contains three sub-modules, namely Channel Attention Module (CAM), Frequency Attention Module (FAM), and Time Attention Module (TAM).
+We propose a TFA mechanism for extracting meaningful channel, frequency, and time information of the spectrogram inputs for AMR.
+The proposed TFA aims at devoting more computing power to that small but important part of the data.
+The overview of the proposed TFA is shown in Fig. \ref{fig:overview}.
+The feature map generated from a convolutional layer is the input feature map of TFA, later the refined feature map generated by TFA is the input of next layer.
+The TFA contains three submodules, namely channel attention module (CAM), frequency attention module (FAM), and time attention module (TAM).
 The CAM is used to exploit the inter-channel relationship of features, and extract general information regarding channel importance in the input feature map.
 The FAM focuses on where is the important frequency information of the channel attention refined feature map, and TAM focuses on where is the important time information of the channel attention refined feature map.